Read this article to learn about how to use castor oil internally, the right dosage and side effects associated with it.

 Castor oil seems to be everywhere you turn in fashion magazines and alternative beauty recipes.
-While we certainly acknowledge its endless possibilities, there’s one question that continues to come up among new enthusiasts: can you take castor oil for internal use?
+While we certainly acknowledge its endless possibilities, there’s one question that continues to come up among new enthusiasts: how to use castor oil internally and is it safe to consume in the first place?

 Many companies promote the use of castor oil as a diuretic, a laxative, or a safe way to induce labor in pregnant women.
 All of these uses are only possible through ingesting the castor oil orally and allowing it to actually enter the body’s main systems.